 2. Get Organized

-The next thing you’ll want to do to kick-start the planning process is to get yourselves organized.
+The next thing you’ll want to do to kick-start the planning process is to get organized.
 Having systems in places for contacting vendors, scheduling events and getting inspiration will make the process much easier.

 Create a Wedding Email Address